 How the cookie crumbles

 Note: Troop is defined as a minimum of three unrelated girls, open and displayed in the opportunity catalog for new members to join, and two unrelated adults acting as troop leaders.
+For a troop to earn proceeds in the Fall Product Program or the Cookie Program, they must meet this minimum standard.

 One critical task for each troop/group is to keep excellent records and establish a clear accounting system for all money earned and spent.
 As the group’s volunteer, you’re in charge of making sure money is spent wisely, excellent records are kept (keeping copies of all receipts in a binder or folder), and all income is tracked, too.
 For older girls, your job is to oversee their work, as they learn to keep impeccable records.